Cheap winter getaways

 It also offers lantern-lit skiing and snowshoeing on a one-mile loop every Saturday night from Dec.
 27 through Feb.
 21, plus New Year's Eve.
 Naturalist Bob Wild offers free guided snowshoe hikes every Saturday.

 November through April.
-In winter, you'll need snowshoes or skis to four year-round yurts, which have wood stoves but no running water.
+In winter, you'll need snowshoes or skis to get to its four year-round yurts, which have wood stoves but no

 Museums in Chicago